-Traditional forms of giving to churches, like offering plate donations, have declined in recent years.
+Traditional forms of giving to churches, like offering plate donations from individuals, have declined in recent years.
 This includes both plate donations and tithes.
 We could blame the lack of tithes on COVID, but this shift was already in motion before 2020.
-In fact, Church Development reported that only 5% of churchgoers tithe before the pandemic struck the U.S.
+In fact, Church Development reported that only 5% of churchgoers tithed before the pandemic struck the U.S.

 So, how are churches funded?
 Diversified sources of income for churches create more stability.
-And that means you are able to accomplish the things your church has been called to do without worrying about how to fund those ministries.
+That means you are able to accomplish the things your church has been called to do without worrying about how to fund those ministries.
 Creating a budget and keeping donors up to date on how their contributions are being used through church financial reports are two methods of accomplishing this goal.
 Both are activities in which your church finance committee will be heavily involved as those entrusted to help manage your financial picture and activities.

 - Leveraging Existing Resources